BIRDSgroup/MultiPopPred/README.md

 - The basic code for the five versions of MultiPopPred are provided as Jupyter notebooks in [Scripts](./Scripts).
 - Example data for running the scripts is made available here: [Link to example data](https://1drv.ms/f/c/1d2cade3bfb64a9a/EtX4VV-0h1dJrXaW2kA4gWoBQxZX04sE25UcJ6V5jXccNA?e=LCRCHO).
 - Hardware Requirements
-  - MultiPopPred requires only a standard computer with enough RAM to support the in-memory operations.
+  - MultiPopPred requires only a standard computer with enough RAM and CPU-cores to support the in-memory operations.
 - Software Requirements
    - OS Requirements
      - MultiPopPred is supported for MacOS and Linux.
 We have tested MultiPopPred on the following systems: